himanshujoshi50/lesson-end-project2/README.md

-# create new file for my projec
+# create new file for my project